 As of Dec.
 31, 2015, we employed over 1,700 people.

-Diplomat has locations in Michigan (headquarters), Alabama, Arizona, California, Connecticut, Florida, Illinois, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Nebraska, New York, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin.
+Diplomat has locations in Michigan (headquarters), Alabama, Arizona, California, Connecticut, Florida, Illinois, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Nebraska, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin.

 At Diplomat, we blend clinical excellence with a personal touch—for happier lives and health that lasts.